Mangesh-Bhattacharya/admin-support-data-entry/README.md

-# Data Entry Portfolio – Sample Project
+# Admin Support – Data Entry Tasks

 A small project converting unstructured text into clean, well‑formatted CSV spreadsheets to demonstrate accuracy, consistency, and attention to detail in data entry work.
 It demonstrates the ability to: